steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 ### SYS2: Terminate process

-Terminates the given process and all its childs.
+Terminates the given process and all its children.

 If the given process to terminate is NULL then the syscall terminates currently running process.